The Future of the Latin America Casino Industry| 29 September, 2020

 Sports betting has been legal in many Latin American markets for a while now, but the overturning of PASPA (Professional and Amateur Sports Protection Act) in North America is likely to have an effect on the broader LatAm market.
 It’s no secret that Latin Americans love sport, or that they love to place bets on sporting events.
 In the past, however, the market was largely ignored by major online gambling companies due to the lack of gambling regulations across the region.
 Black market gambling is still rife in much of Latin America.
 To combat illegal gambling activities, many LatAm countries are working hard to create a regulated gambling industry that will allow people to legally partake in sports betting at an international level.

 Legislation and Regulation

 Mobile gambling is the fastest growing trend in the gaming industry as a whole.
 Mobile gaming has led to a huge increase in sports betting on a global level.
-It is possible to place a bet on any number of sports or sporting events worldwide simply by accessing an online casino via the browser on a smartphone.
+It is possible to place a bet on any number of sports or sporting events worldwide simply by accessing an online casino, such as situs judi online, via the browser on a smartphone.
 New technology has allowed for beefed up online security and secure mobile payment systems.
 A regulated industry will allow Brazilians the opportunity to take advantage of mobile gambling safely and securely.
 And Brazil is not alone when it comes to regulating the industry; Columbia is also working toward the same aims.
 So it seems that the future of the LatAm gambling industry is mobile.